How to improve your fuel economy

 If you’re buying a new vehicle, look for fuel efficient models with a high miles per gallon (MPG) rating.

-If you're not able to switch to EV yet, below are some tips to help squeeze maximum miles from your fuel tank.
+If you're not able to switch to EV or hybrid yet, below are some tips to help squeeze maximum miles from your fuel tank.

 Maintain your vehicle